 We would appreciate your assistance in the care and preservation of all College books.
-Should a Library item be lost or damaged, the cost of replacement will be added to your account.
+Should a Library item be lost or damaged, parents must pay for a replacement.
 Books borrowed by the College from the Local Libraries must be kept in good condition.
 Fines will occur for lost books or damaged books.